community-led-design/kit/src/collections/case-studies/being-studio-co-design-case-study.md

 The challenges of working remotely required significant re-thinking of how to connect and collaborate.
 It was challenging to find creative and engaging ways of documenting and sharing the artists’ input during the co-design workshops and to maintain continuity from session to session without physical artifacts that could be kept up on the walls of a classroom or studio space.

-Learning:
+{% learning "Learning: Creative approaches to remote co-design" %}
 When meeting remotely, find creative ways to work asynchronously and to share physical artifacts.
 Where possible, incorporate these activities into a process that participants are already using and are familiar with.
 For example, artist kits that were being delivered to the BEING artists in their homes provided a great opportunity to share printed templates and other art materials for use before and during co-design workshops.
+{% endlearning %}

-Getting to know the community
+### Getting to know the community

 This project took place over a relatively short period of time and its scope covered a limited number of co-design sessions, making it challenging to develop relationships with the community.

-Learning:
+{% learning "Learning: Find ways to engage participants from the start " %}

-Find more ways to engage participants from the start of the co-design process in order to develop trust, preferably in ways that they are already engaging in their community.
+Find ways to engage participants from the start of the co-design process in order to develop trust, preferably in ways that they are already engaging in their community.
+{% endlearning %}

-Engaging participants between sessions
+### Engaging participants between sessions

 Connecting directly with the artists was not possible between sessions, other than asynchronously through email or video prompts.
 It may have been more effective to find ways of communicating directly with the artists throughout the co-design process.

+{% learning "undefined" %}
+undefined
+{% endlearning %}

 Learning: